Premier League Relegation odds

 That being said, the Hammers were not that impressive under Potter either, and the fact that they were able to pull away from the relegation zone by so many points was more due to the sheer incompetence of the relegated team than West Ham's great form.

-They have also gotten off to a desperately poor start in the Premier League this season, losing 3-0 against newly-promoted Sunderland away from home and 5-1 to Chelsea at the London Stadium.
+They have also gotten off to a desperately poor start in the Premier League this season, losing 3-0 against newly-promoted Sunderland away from home, and 5-1 to Chelsea, 3-0 to Tottenham and 2-1 to Crystal Palace – all at the London Stadium.
+A change of manager could turn their season around, though.

 Who will be relegated?
 Here is our prediction